 As you sort through each section of your CRM, ask questions about your current capabilities: Can you tie your actions and results back to the company goals?
 Can the data you’re aggregating be used cross-functionally?
-Is your business at the correct rate?
 Is your customer experience solid?

 A Hubspot audit can help highlight where your reporting shortcomings are, and where you can improve to showcase your ROI more prominently: